sagemath/trac_to_gh/Issue 8596.md

 # Issue 8596: Add more doctests for addition tables of additive magmas

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8596

 Original creator: rbeezer